genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation-overview.md

 When new users are created in the Genesis Gui Admin screens, a required field COUNTERPARTY will be presented to the operating user.
 This limits users to belonging to a single counterparty.
 :::

 You can define additional -permissions.xml files.
-I could define something like oems-permissions.xml with my order management system auth implementation and it will be read by AUTH_PERMS on startup.
-That way you don't need to constantly override auth-permissions.xml and deployment is simplified.
+For example, you could define something like oems-permissions.xml with an order management system auth implementation, and it will be read by AUTH_PERMS process on startup.

 There are two kinds of permission entities defined by Generic Permissions in ```auth-permission.templt.xml``` file.